 A special project is our Christmas Gifts for the Saginaw Rescue Mission.
 We make flannel pants (pajama style) coordinated with a new t-shirt.
 This year we stepped up our efforts and completed 135 sets.
 Pajama parties were held involving over 35 persons.
 Approximately 100 pair were delivered to the Rescue Mission, the remaining went to Cass UMC in Detroit for their Christmas Store.

 We had scraps of flannel leftover so we are creating simple blankets for needy children.
-This fun colorful project is a work in progress.

 To save costs, we send items with UMC or other mission teams.
 Other locations receiving dresses and shorts include Bethlehem, Palestine & Gaza, Liberia, and Haiti.